cloudflare/cloudflare-docs/products/workers/src/content/learning/profiling-workers.md

 ![CPU Flame chart](./media/devtools-chart.png)

 A function's total runtime is determined by the runtime of all the functions it calls.
-You will want to find the function with the longest "Self Time", or the last big runtime before it finishes or splits into smaller calls.
+You will want to find the function with the longest **Self Time**, or the last big runtime before it finishes or splits into smaller calls.
 For more information on using the DevTools, refer to the [official Chrome documentation](https://developer.chrome.com/docs/devtools/).

 In the example image above, `sleepBetween` has the longest runtime.

-You can also arrive at this conclusion through the **Heavy** view, which allows you to sort by "Self Time" or "Total Time".
-When you sort by "Self Time" and ignore any items in parenthesis, you can identify the functions with the longest execution time.
+You can also arrive at this conclusion through the **Heavy** view, which allows you to sort by **Self Time** or **Total Time**.
+When you sort by **Self Time** and ignore any items in parenthesis, you can identify the functions with the longest execution time.